Kpvernon/kpvernon.github.io/Diagram.md

 # Choose Your Own Adventure

   For my project I have decided to create a choose your own adventure.
 This was just a silly story to see if the player could survive in a haunted house.
 I used mermaid to create a flow chart since that would help visualize the choices and paths you could take easily.
 Every type of entity has a different shape.
-Start is a circle, descriptions are boxes, choices are rhombus's, death are hexagon's, and survival is a flag.
+Start is a circle, descriptions are boxes, choices are rhombuses, death are hexagons, and survival is a flag.
 I even tried to use color to help from getting confused.
-Each level of the house are a different color 2nd floor is purple, 1st floor is blue and basement is yelow.
-The start is also white, the first desisions are teal and survival is green.
+Each level of the house are a different color second floor is purple, first floor is blue and basement is yellow.
+The start is also white, the first decisions are teal and survival is green.
 I tried to use the style classes to minimize the code instead of styling each individual node.